Licensed Professional Counselor Education Requirements and Duties

 Licensed professional counselor courses typically prepare students for the National Board for Certified Counselors (NBCC)...

-Licensed professional counselors provide advice and therapy to many different groups of people including families, students and...
+Licensed professional counselors provide advice and therapy to many different groups of people, including families, students...

 Nonprofit counselors assist consumers in debt and help them find solutions to financial problems.
 A counselor typically has a...

 Find out how to become a certified counselor.
 Research the education and training requirements and learn about the experience...

 - Become a Special Education Counselor: Step-by-Step Career Guide

 - Become a Youth Counselor: Education and Career Roadmap

 - Gerontological Counselor: Job Description, Duties and Career Outlook

 - Associate of Occupational Studies in Computer Network Operations

 - Associate's Degree in Radio & Video Production

 - Associate of Science (AS): E-Business Degree Overview